 It would be wonderful if every injured janitorial employee received Workers’ Compensation on their first try.
 Unfortunately, not all Workers’ Compensation claims are approved initially.
 Some are denied, and for a variety of reasons.
 Insurance companies are sometimes very creative in their excuses for not covering Workers’ Compensation for janitorial staff.

 Consequently, many custodians and cleaning professionals who have been hurt will get help from Workers’ Compensation lawyers.
 Workers’ Compensation lawyers and firms understand how to negotiate with insurance providers.
 They also are better equipped to take Workers’ Compensation claims cases to trial, if necessary.
 This allows the injured janitorial worker to concentrate on healing instead of gathering evidence or presenting a case.

-If you were injured at work and had your Workers’ Compensation claim denied, the West Chester Workers’ Compensation lawyers at Wusinich & Sweeney, LLC are ready to assist.
+If you were injured at work and had your Workers’ Compensation claim denied, the West Chester Workers’ Compensation lawyers at Wusinich, Sweeney & Ryan, LLC are ready to assist.
 We will focus all our efforts toward getting you the compensation for which you are entitled.
 Contact us online or call us at 610-594-1600 for a free consultation today.
 We are located in Exton, Pennsylvania, and we serve residents of Downingtown, West Chester, Exton, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.